 - Identify all key stakeholders whose feedback and approvals are required to carry out UX design activities

 - Try to conduct a one-on-one interview with each stakeholder to uncover unexpected viewpoints

 - Record stakeholder interview as-is, and don’t rephrase their answers, as it may distort the actual message

 - Compile the insights of individual stakeholders into one document and distribute it to all stakeholders for review and comments

-Stakeholder interviews offer rich insights into the minds of stakeholders and help UX designers to get the focus right.
-The best thing to do is to keep the designers and developers actively involved in the process so that they get a clear picture of what’s the goal of a product.
+Stakeholder interviews offer rich insights and help UX designers to get the focus right.
+The best thing to do is, keep the designers and developers actively involved in the process.
+In this way, they get a clear picture of the goal of a product.

 2. User Research

 Acing the UX design process implies continually thinking from the users’ perspective; knowing what their viewpoint can only come through working with real users while doing in-depth user research.

 User research encourages us to precisely discover how our target customers feel while collaborating with the product that is designed to meet their objectives.

 User research is often conducted simultaneously with stakeholder interviews, and there’s not much difference between the expected outcome of stakeholder interviews and user research.
 While stakeholder interviews give us insights into the business goal of a product, user research tells us what features users expect from the product.